alexkodingu/overweight-hello-world/README.md

 ### Idea to try

-Change a value in some files and see the change after commit.
+Edit some files and see the change after commit.

 #### Use a better compute type for the node